Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 }
 ```

-> Note: the `_id`, `createdAt`, and `updatedAt` fields are added by the server.
-Do not include them in the request body.
+Note: the server adds the `_id`, `createdAt`, and `updatedAt` fields.
+Don't include them in the request body.

+## Verify the prompt

-To confirm that the prompt saved correctly, use the `_id` from the `201 Created` response to retrieve the prompt with a GET request:
+If you want to verify that you saved your prompt successfully, send a GET request using the prompt `_id` from the response body:

 ```bash
 curl -H "Authorization: Bearer {your_token}" \